wh0cares1/wh0cares1.github.io/_posts/2024-07-23-how-to-do-research.md

 ---
 # Chunking Keywords
 - **Gather** the most important keywords, usually in the heading, sub-heading, or repetitive words.
+You can do this by *skimming* for the first time, just to get a sense of the big picture.
 - **Limit** your keywords to 50.
 - **Grouping** those keywords into those with the same similarities.

 ---
 # Main Brain
-## How to take note
-- Use visuals: pictures, symbols, and doodles.
-- Make connections:
-	- [inquiry-based learning](https://www.education.gov.au/australian-curriculum/national-stem-education-resources-toolkit/i-want-know-about-stem-education/what-works-best-when-teaching-stem/inquiry-based-learning#:~:text=Inquiry%2Dbased%20learning%20is%20an,reverses%20the%20order%20of%20learning.): actively asking questions and seeking answers.
-	- [cognitive load theory](https://theeducationhub.org.nz/an-introduction-to-cognitive-load-theory/): the way that new knowledge is constructed in [working memory](https://theeducationhub.org.nz/working-memory-and-its-role-in-teaching-and-learning/), and the way that permanent knowledge is built up and held in long-term memory.
-- Use freehand.
-- Non-linear.
-- I use an app on my iPad called Freeform.

-### Use Mind Map
+## Mind Map
-- Focus on building logic and concepts by actively asking, "**Why is it important?**" and "**How does it relate?**" from the keywords we gathered before.
+- Focus on building *logic* and *concepts* by actively asking, "**Why is it important?**" and "**How does it relate?**" from the keywords we gathered before.
-- Chunking by importance
+- Chunking by importance.
-- Directional/Flow
+- Directional/Flow.
-- Relationship by your logic
+- Relationship by your logic.
-- Intuitive and deeply connected
+- Intuitive and deeply connected.
 - This is how you made the mind map : [Ultimate Guide](https://www.youtube.com/embed/vzbQ8qZKpeg?si=dj_ay-0nZth-G9xT&amp;start=828)

 ---
 # Second Brain
 - This is **the simplest** example of using Zettelkasten in Obsidian: [Step-by-step guide](https://www.youtube.com/watch?v=E6ySG7xYgjY)
-- Remember, it's named the second brain for storing details.
-Your main brain still needs to process the logic and concepts.
+- Remember, it's called the second brain as it is used to store details.
+Your main brain still needs to **process** the logic and concepts.
 - Use bullet points to describe the main points from the textbox, paper, or slides.
 But don't forget to include the source and the page number so you don't waste time searching for those if you need the information in the future.

 ## Memorization